bytecodealliance/wamr.dev/content/en/blog/introduction_to_wamr_running_modes/index.md

     } RunningMode;
     ```
 Notes:
-1. the running mode is supported only when the related execution engine is built into the binary.
+1. The running mode is supported only when the underlying execution engine is built into the binary.
 2. The `Mode_Multi_Tier_JIT` enables tier-up from Fast JIT to LLVM JIT.
-It is supported only when both Fast JIT and LLVM JIT are available in the runtime software.
+It is supported only when both Fast JIT and LLVM JIT are available.
-3. The selection of fast interpreter and classic interpreter is determined in compilation time, since only one interpreter can be built into the binary.
+3. The selection between fast interpreter and classic interpreter is determined at compilation time, since only one interpreter can be built into the binary.

 **The priority of choosing running mode:**
-1. User set module instance running mode
+1. User set the mode of a module instance
-2. User set default running mode of the whole runtime
+2. User set the default mode of the whole runtime
-3. If the user didn't set it at runtime or instance levels, the following order will be used for the selection:
+3. If the user didn't set it at runtime or instance levels, the following selection order will be used:
     (1) The JIT layers tier-up on the fly if both JIT layers are available
     (2) LLVM JIT execution, if available
     (3) Fast JIT execution, if available